laurens1984/Azure-Sentinel/Playbooks/CiscoFirepowerConnector/CiscoFirepower-BlockFQDN-NetworkGroup/readme.md

 6. Repeat steps for other connections such as Cisco Firepower (For authorizing the Cisco Firepower API connection, the username and password needs to be provided)

 #### b.
 Configurations in Sentinel
-1. In Azure sentinel analytical rules should be configured to trigger an incident with IP Entity.
+1. In Azure sentinel analytical rules should be configured to trigger an incident with Host Entity.
 2. Configure the automation rules to trigger this playbook